XamarinUniversity/build2018-labs/lab1/README.md

 ### Add the data bindings

-Instead of hard-coded text which repeats on each line, we really want to pull the data from each `NoteEntry` object.
+We want to display the data from each `NoteEntry` object.
 To do this, we will utilize a built-in feature of Xamarin.Forms: data binding.

 1. Open **MainPage.xaml** in the shared-code project.

 2. Locate the `TextCell` in the XAML.
-All your work will be done inside the open tag of the `TextCell`.

 3. Replace the hard-coded assignment to `Text` with a `Binding` expression that displays the `Title` property of the underlying `Entry` object (see below).

 ```xml
 <TextCell Text="{Binding Title}" ... />
 ```

 4. Replace the hard-coded assignment to `Detail` with a `Binding` expression that displays the **Text** property of the underlying **NoteEntry** object.
 The full code is shown below for convenience.

 ```xml
 <ListView x:Name="entries">